 This project is available at: See and speak using raspberry pi.

-This project is available at: PC based equipment controller.
+This project is available at a PC-based equipment controller.

-Here is a microcontroller based wireless equipment controller that can switch on or switch off up to four devices at a desired time interval set by the user in the transmitter.
-The devices can be controlled remotely up to 30 metres from the transmitter.
+Here is a microcontroller-based wireless equipment controller that can switch on or switch off up to four devices at a desired time interval set by the user in the transmitter.
+The devices can be controlled remotely up to 30 meters from the transmitter.
 In the transmitter, an LCD module is used to show the device numbers and pre-set control time for the devices (00 to 99 seconds).
 Concepts of wireless RF communication and automation with AT89C51 microcontroller are used here.

 Motion control plays a vital role in industrial automation.
-Manufacturing plants in industries like chemical, pharmaceutical, plastic and textile, all require motion control.
-And it may be a flat-belt application, flow control application or mixing of substances.
-Different types of motors—AC, DC, servo or stepper—are used depending upon the application.
+Manufacturing plants in industries like chemical, pharmaceutical, plastic, and textile, all require motion control.
+And it may be a flat-belt application, flow control application, or mixing of substances.
+Different types of motors—AC, DC, servo, or stepper—are used depending on the application.
 Of these, DC motors are widely used because controlling a DC motor is somewhat easier than other kinds of motors.
 Using the DC drive you can program the motion of the motor, i.e., how it should rotate.

-The project is available at DC motor controller.
+The project is available at the DC motor controller.

-This video is around WeMOS and demonstrates how to use WeMOS with thingspeak to control loads in the home.
+This video is about WeMOS and demonstrates how to use WeMOS with thingspeak to control loads in the home.
 This project lets you control your devices which you need to connect to the output sockets.
 As an online server, the presenter has used Thinspeak but you can use any server (you just need REST API).
-The schematics is given below in the article.
+The schematics are given below in the article.